-- 1. OSHA Permissible Exposure Limits (PELs) are 8-hour TWA (time-weighted average) concentrations unless otherwise noted.
-A (C) designation denotes a ceiling limit, which should not be exceeded during any part of the working exposure unless otherwise noted.
-A Peak is defined as the acceptable maximum peak for a maximum duration above the ceiling concentration for an eight-hour shift.
-A skin notation refers to the potential significant contribution to the overall exposure by the cutaneous route, either by contact with vapors or, of probable greater significance, by direct skin contact with the substance.
-A Short Term Exposure Limit (STEL) is defined as a 15-minute exposure, which should not be exceeded at any time during a workday.
-An Action level (AL) is used by OSHA and NIOSH to express a health or physical hazard.
-They indicate the level of a harmful or toxic substance/activity, which requires medical surveillance, increased industrial hygiene monitoring, or biological monitoring.
-Action Levels are generally set at one half of the PEL but the actual level may vary from standard to standard.
-The intent is to identify a level at which the vast majority of randomly sampled exposures will be below the PEL. - 2.
-Threshold Limit Values (TLV) established by the American Conference of Governmental Industrial Hygienists (ACGIH) are 8-hour TWA concentrations unless otherwise noted.
-A Short Term Exposure Limit (STEL) is defined as the maximum concentration to which workers can be exposed for a short period of time (15 minutes) for only four times throughout the day with at least one hour between exposures.
-A "skin" notation refers to the potential significant contribution to the overall exposure by the cutaneous route, either by contact with vapors or, of probable greater significance, by direct skin contact with the substance.
-ACGIH-TLVs are only recommended guidelines based upon consensus agreement of the membership of the ACGIH.
-As such, the ACGIH TLVs are for guideline use purposes and are not legal regulatory standards for compliance purposes.
-The TLVs are designed for use by individuals trained in the discipline of industrial hygiene relative to the evaluation of exposure to various chemical or biological substances and physical agents that may be found in the workplace. - 3.
-The National Institute for Occupational Safety and Health Recommended Exposure Limits (NIOSH-REL) Compendium of Policy and Statements.
+8(a) Occupational Exposure Limits (OELs) (continued):

+- 3. The National Institute for Occupational Safety and Health Recommended Exposure Limits (NIOSH-REL) Compendium of Policy and Statements.
 NIOSH, Cincinnati, OH (1992).
 NIOSH is the federal agency designated to conduct research relative to occupational safety and health.
 As is the case with ACGIH TLVs, NIOSH RELs are for guideline purposes only and as such are not legal, regulatory limits for compliance purposes. - 4.
 The "immediately dangerous to life or health air concentration values (IDLHs)" are used by NIOSH as part of the respirator selection criteria and were first developed in the mid-1970's by NIOSH.
 The Documentation for Immediately Dangerous to Life or Health Concentrations (IDLHs) is a compilation of the rationale and sources of information used by NIOSH during the original determination of 387 IDLHs and their subsequent review and revision in 1994. - 5.
 PNOR (Particulates Not Otherwise Regulated).
-All inert or nuisance dusts, whether mineral, inorganic, or organic, not listed specifically by substance name are covered by a limit which is the same as the inert or nuisance dust limit of 15 mg/m3 for total dust and 5.0 mg/m3 for the respirable fraction. - 6.
-Inhalable fraction.
-The concentration of inhalable particulate for the application of this TLV is to be determined from the fraction passing a size-selector with the characteristics defined in the ACGIH 2015 TLVs and BEIs (Biological Exposure Indices) Appendix D, paragraph A. - 7.
+All inert or nuisance dusts, whether mineral, inorganic, or organic, not listed specifically by substance name are covered by the PNOR limit which is the same as the inert or nuisance dust limit of 15 mg/m3 for total dust and 5.0 mg/m3 for the respirable fraction (containing less than 1% crystalline silica). - 6.
 OSHA considers "Lead" to mean metallic lead, all inorganic lead compounds (lead oxides and lead salts), and a class of organic compounds called soaps; all other lead compounds are excluded from this definition.
 The OSHA PEL and other OSHA requirements can be found in 29 CFR 1910.1025.
-The OSHA PEL (8-hour TWA) for lead in "non-ferrous foundries with less than 20 employees" is 0.075 mg/m3. - 8.
+The OSHA PEL (8-hour TWA) for lead in "non-ferrous foundries with less than 20 employees" is 0.075 mg/m. - 7.
 NIOSH considers "Lead" to mean metallic lead, lead oxides, and lead salts (including organic salts such as lead soaps but excluding lead arsenate).
-The NIOSH REL for lead (10-hour TWA) is 0.05 mg/m3; air concentrations should be maintained so that worker blood lead remains less than 0.060 mg Pb/100 g of whole blood.
+The NIOSH REL for lead (10-hour TWA) is 0.05 mg/m3; air concentrations should be maintained so that worker blood lead remains less than 0.060 mg Pb/100 g of whole blood. - 8.
+LFC Lowest Feasible Concentration, Refer to Section 11, Toxicological Information. - 9.
+Inhalable fraction.
+The concentration of inhalable particulate for the application of this TLV is to be determined from the fraction passing a size-selector with the characteristics defined in the ACGIH 2017 TLVs ® and BEIs ® (Biological Exposure Indices) Appendix D, paragraph A.